willclarkson/lsstBulgeStaticFOM/mafInstallNotes.md

 ### 1. Set up a dedicated user account on the machine ###

-I wasn't able to install from source on my regular user account without conflicts, probably due to the various customizations and environment variables I use.
-I also found that the anaconda python on my regular account was causing conflicts with sims_maf.
+I wasn't able to install from source on my regular user account without conflicts: even when installing the provided miniconda environment, there were some confusing problems with the pre-existing anaconda distribution under my main user account.

-As suggested by the documentation, I created a fresh user account for use with sims_maf, and ran the steps below logged in to that account.
+As suggested by the documentation (and unwilling to sift through aliases and environment variables to trace the conflict), I created a fresh user account for use with sims_maf, and ran the steps below logged in to that account.
 When logged in to the fresh account, however, everything ran pretty much as advertised on the installation documentation.

 Simply switching in the terminal from my personal account to that account in the terminal (by **su [my-lsst-account]**) failed to